 A hire purchase is a flexible and cash flow neutral finance solution for business looking to eventually own cars, equipment, or long-term assets.
 Repayments can be tailored to your business cycle.
 You can reduce repayments using a balloon payment (residual value) payment, due at the end of the loan term.
 A hire purchase doesn’t require a deposit, and all repayments are on the books as operating expenses.
 As a business loan, you can also finance maintenance and servicing as part of the hire purchase agreement, with an amount more than 100% of your asset’s value.

-chattel mortgage and hire purchase work the same in principle but are different “on paper.”
-In a chattel mortgage, your business places the asset on the books straight away.
-In a hire purchase, the bank or lender is the owner for the duration of the loan.
-This makes a different for accounting for assets vs. using operating capital.
-Your accountant may decide one option is better for your business over the other.
+A chattel mortgage and hire purchase work the same in principle but are different “on paper.”
+With a chattel mortgage, your business records the asset on its books immediately.
+In a hire purchase, the bank or lender retains ownership until the loan is fully repaid.
+This impacts how the asset is accounted for versus using operating capital.
+Your accountant can help determine which option is better for your business.

-Is a hire purchase eligible for the instant asset write-off?
+Is a hire purchase eligible for an instant asset write-off?

 What type of assets are considered for hire purchases?